 - Chunks of keywords inserted in footers or sidebars

 A search engine crawls your site and attempts to understand and categorise the content it finds.
 If everything is fine and all content looks to be unique and of a high standard then life is good.
-If however, the search engine finds problems then this may drag the overall quality score of your site down somewhat.
-This may be on a page by page basis or in some cases, it may effect chunks or even the whole site.
+If, however, the search engine finds problems then this may drag the overall quality score of your site down somewhat.
+This may be on a page-by-page basis or, in some cases, it may affect chunks or even the whole site.

 Common problems we see are as follows:

-- Mobile issues – poor usability on mobile can decrease visibility with mobile users and impacts how mobile users interact with your site
+- Mobile issues – poor usability on mobile can decrease visibility with mobile users and impact how mobile users interact with your site.

-- Failure to correctly optimise the basics – every day we see sites with duplicate page titles, missing meta descriptions – this is the nuts and bolts yet it is often neglected at a granular level.
+- Failure to correctly optimise the basics – every day we see sites with duplicate page titles and missing meta descriptions – this is the nuts and bolts yet it is often neglected at a granular level.

-There are so many different technical issues that we simply can’t cover them all here but to get a handle on technical issues start with reviewing the diagnostic data in Google Search Console and further to that consider a comprehensive SEO audit.
+There are so many different technical issues that we simply can’t cover them all here, but to get a handle on technical issues, start by reviewing the diagnostic data in Google Search Console.
+Further to that, consider a comprehensive SEO audit.

 Another common situation we see is where a company offers SEO yet does not provide the service in-house.
-Common offenders are marketing companies, web designers & branding companies.
+Common offenders are marketing companies, web designers, and branding companies.
 The SEO is often outsourced and many times the company is selected on price to preserve profits and how much the service can be marked-up rather than suitability.
 This means you are overpaying for a crappy service.
 Make sure you choose a real SEO company that has provable experience in your field.

-When you have built your site, optimised it, claimed all of the business listings and focused on quality and SEO best practice across everything you control we always end up at links.
-Links are the votes of the Internet and good links will drive referral traffic and provide branding benefits yet they will also help build the authority of your site.
+When you have built your site, optimised it, claimed all of the business listings, and focused on quality and SEO best practices across everything you control, we always end up at links.
+Links are the votes of the Internet and good links will drive referral traffic and provide branding benefits, yet they will also help build the authority of your site.

 Links should be from relevant, topical sources.
-They should make sense and pass the smell test.
+They should make sense and pass the sniff test.
 Link building often requires an exchange of value.
-You provide something that is truly useful to a number of people and encourages others to link to it.
+You provide something that is truly useful to a number of people and encourage others to link to it.

-You don’t have any high quality and relevant content
+11. You don’t have any high-quality and relevant content

 There is no one-size-fits-all answer to how long SEO takes.
-But, you have made it to the end of the article which shows you have some patience yet a key reason SEO is often not seen to be working is that you have simply not waited long enough.
-It can be relatively quick to move a site from the 50’s to the 20’s but often things will slow down a bit there.
+But, you have made it to the end of the article which shows you have some patience, yet, a key reason SEO is often not seen to be working is that you have simply not waited long enough.
+It can be relatively quick to move a site from the 50s to the 20s but often things will slow down a bit there.
 It may really slow down once you get into the first page of results.
-Additionally, it may take a top three listing a while to start really generating clicks and even further still for those clicks to convert.
+Additionally, you may need to get into the top 3 results to really see your clicks start to improve.

 Ensure you can measure progress so you know there is a consistent movement towards goals but realise you may need to get top five visibility before this movement provides real business benefits.